Opensource and web-based Fleet Maintenance Management System based on PHP and MySql

 - Vehicle Expense Reports

-- Web Hosting (XAMPP/WAMP can also be used)
+- Web server (XAMPP/WAMP can also be used for local machines)

 - MySQL Database